songgz/railspress/README.md

 - Click 'Permissions' > 'Edit bucket policy.
 - Click [Sample Bucket Policies](http://docs.aws.amazon.com/AmazonS3/latest/dev/AccessPolicyLanguage_UseCases_s3_a.html).
 - Copy the code for 'Granting Permission to an Anonymous User'.
-- Paste it into 'Bucket Policy Editor' and edit your backet name like below.
+- Paste it into 'Bucket Policy Editor' and edit your bucket name like below.
 ```
 "Resource": "arn:aws:s3:::YOUR_BUCKET_NAME/*"
 ```